Turn off modem on Qualcomm

 You'll have to experiment though to see how the device behaves with these files missing.

-RE: Turn off modem on Qualcomm - Added by Gu W 11 months ago
+RE: Turn off modem on Qualcomm - Added by Gu W about 1 year ago

 Thanks for the advice.
 I can definitely do that.